Kosovo & North Macedonia

 Accommodation: Avdissons Hotel

-After settling into our hotel, we gather for lunch with our resident expert and guest speaker, focusing on Macedonia’s democratic journey since its secession from Yugoslavia in 1991.
+In the early afternoon, we gather for lunch with our resident expert and guest speaker, Sasho Orandowski, focusing on Macedonia’s democratic journey since its secession from Yugoslavia in 1991.
 Over a curated menu of local specialties, we explore the key political and social shifts that have shaped the country’s modern identity.

-Later in the afternoon, we engage in a private, off the record, discussion with leading activists from the Colorful Revolution, whose movement helped end the Nikola Gruevski regime in 2017 and paved the way for democratic reforms, reconciliation with Greece, and North Macedonia’s accession to NATO as its 30th member.
+Later in the afternoon, we engage in a private, off the record, discussion with leading activists from the Colorful Revolution, Dr. Irena Stefoska and Ivana Tufegdzic whose movement helped end the Nikola Gruevski regime in 2017 and paved the way for democratic reforms, reconciliation with Greece, and North Macedonia’s accession to NATO as its 30th member.

 We close this full and insightful day with an elegant dinner.